 For example, if you assign employee E0 to position A today and position A has position B with incumbent E1 as higher-level position, the system derives E1 as the new supervisor (line manager) for employee E0.
 If position A already has a new higher-level position with incumbent E2 assigned for the future, the assignment of line manager E1 will be wrong for employee E0 with the beginning of the new parent position assignment.

 To fix such inconsistencies, you can schedule a job that will set the correct line manager based on the position hierarchy.
-For details on setting up the daily job “BizX Daily Rules Processing Batch” refer to configuration guide of building block 11J, chapter Automated Daily Hierarchy Adaptation.
+For details on setting up the daily job “BizX Daily Rules Processing Batch” refer to the Position Management workbook.

 To verify the correct functioning of the daily job, proceed as follows: